textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 : Whether Daylight Savings Time is enabled (`0`=no, `1`=yes).
 Corresponds with the 'Daylight Savings Time enabled?' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#daylight-savings-time-enabled).

 Time zone
 : Your time zone relative to Greenwich Mean Time (GMT).
-Corresponds with the 'Time zone' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#time-zone).
+Corresponds with the **Time zone** preference (Admin > Preferences > Site).
 The output includes an offset value in parentheses, which helps developers determine if time-specific problems might stem from a wrong or outdated [tz database](https://en.wikipedia.org/wiki/Tz_database).

 MySQL
 : The version number and build of your MySQL database server.